Daulat Sultan Khanum

 Daultan Sultan Khanum was a princess of the Chagatai Khanate as a daughter of Yunus Khan, the Great Khan of Moghulistan and his second wife Shah Begum.
-She was also the step aunt of Emperor Babur, the founder of the Mughal Empire of India as well as its first Emperor.
+She was also the half-aunt of Emperor Babur, the founder of the Mughal Empire of India as well as its first Emperor.

 Biography

 Her paternal grandfather was Uwais Khan, the Moghul Khan of Mughalistan and her father's predecessor.
 Daulat Sultan was a direct descendant of Genghis Khan, the founder and Great Khan (Emperor) of the Mongol Empire through her father's side.
 Being the daughter of a Khan, Daulat Sultan held the title of "Khanum" ("daughter of a Khan or princess") by birth.